 Victoria Nguyen | Government Services Outreach Associate

-Victoria is Government Services Outreach Associate at the Center for Technology and Civic Life.
-Her work is to grow and cultivate the organization’s network of local election officials, which we know as ELECTricity.
-Victoria brings over six years of experience in program development for nonprofits, including the Earth Institute Center for Sustainable Development, Columbia University Population Research Center, UNICEF USA, and Organizing for America.
-She believes that community outreach and digital marketing strategy should always be grounded in advocacy that creates real conversations and an authentic point of view.
-When she's not fighting the good fight for participatory democracy, she's gallery hopping, taking photos, thrift shopping, or indulging her love of adventures in far-flung places.
+Victoria Nguyen is Government Services Outreach Associate at the Center for Technology and Civic Life.
+She brings over six years of experience in program development for organizations, including the Earth Institute Center for Sustainable Development, Columbia University Population Research Center, and UNICEF USA.
+When she's not fighting the good fight for participatory democracy, she's taking photos, designing, or indulging her love of adventures in far-flung places.
 Victoria holds a Master's in Social Work from Columbia University and a Bachelor’s in Political Science from University of North Carolina at Chapel Hill.

 Kurt Sampsel | Government Services Associate

 Kurt Sampsel is Government Services Associate at the Center for Technology and Civic Life.
 Before coming to work for CTCL, Kurt earned a Ph.D. from Carnegie Mellon University, where his research focused on government regulation of media and communications.
 In addition to his research experience, he brings a background as a broadcast journalist and a teacher of college communications courses.
 At CTCL, his work focuses on helping election officials use tech to better engage their communities and make voting easier.
-At the center of his work, always, has been a desire to support participatory democracy.
+Throughout his career, at the center of his work has been a desire to support participatory democracy.

 Richard Simões | Software Developer